Human-Systems-Theory/Quantum-Interpersonal-Dynamics/README.md

 # Quantum-Interpersonal-Dynamics
 Quantum Interpersonal Dynamics (QID): A formal theory unifying quantum measurement and cognitive dynamics through energy-optimal information projection.
 It reframes reality through the physics of interaction.
+A formal framework modeling interpersonal and cognitive dynamics through quantum information theory.
+QID posits that quantum measurement and human decision-making are both manifestations of a single, energy-optimal "Information Projection" process.
+This provides a new foundation for understanding multi-agent systems, cognitive architecture, and social physics.